Newborns and Baby Congestion

 Nasal congestion in babies usually occurs when the nasal passages become inflamed and filled with mucus, making it harder for your baby to breathe through their nose.

-If you're wondering how to know if your baby has a stuffy nose, look for these indicators.
-Stuffy nose in babies may also lead to irritability, as they can’t clear their own nasal passages.
+If you're wondering how to know if your baby has a stuffy nose, these signs can help guide you.
+Since babies can’t clear their own nasal passages, even mild blockage may lead to discomfort or irritability.

 Symptoms of Chest Congestion